mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - concurrency with lightweight threads called "goroutines"
 - communication between goroutines using channels
 - object-oriented programming through structs with methods
-- a somewhat comprehensive standard library that supports many common operations including text processing, I/O, networking, cryptography, and more
+- a fairly comprehensive standard library that supports many common operations including text processing, I/O, networking, cryptography, and more
 - compiles quickly to native executables and libraries,